Azamra Saving the World without Saying One Word

 The more we develop a ‘good eye’ to others, then we begin to have the same effect on ourselves and we start healing from all the self-persecutions and low self-worth.

-This is a true healing to all.
+This is a true healing for all.
 A healing to the soul within and to our minds.